What if Ken was... And what if Takeru was the one who...

 Moro: The Dark Ocean is a dimension connected to, but separate from, the Real World and the Digital World, with specific properties that are variously touched on but not fully explained.

 In Adventure 02 the Dark Ocean or its influence comes up repeatedly throughout the series: in episodes 13, 19, 23, 27, 31, 45, and 48.
-I'll refrain from a play-by-play deep dive into episode 13 here, but we do need to talk about it some because it's the most detailed look we get at the Dark Ocean in the whole series.
-Having some understanding of the Dark Ocean is am important piece to understanding how Takeru's issues could become intensified and worsened through something other than only his conscious choices.
+I'll refrain from a play-by-play deep dive into episode 13 or Hikari's experiences with the Dark Ocean, but we do need to talk about that some because it's the most detailed look we get at the Dark Ocean in the whole series.
+Having some understanding of the Dark Ocean is an important piece to understanding how Takeru's issues could become intensified and worsened through something other than only his own choices.

-Due to a dearth of definitive information, much of what I'll discuss here is inferences and logical deduction, and not things that have been explicitly confirmed.
-Even the name "Dark Ocean" (暗黒の海) isn't always what's used; per Wikimon, it's referred to as the "World of Darkness" (暗黒の世界) and also "Dagomon's Ocean" (ダゴモンの海), after its ruler, Dagomon (seen in the screenshot below).
-In the original Japanese language version, the characters themselves only call it a "world of darkness", "dark place", or "the Ocean".
+It should be noted up front that due to a dearth of definitive information, much discussion about the Dark Ocean is based upon inferences and logical deduction, and not things that have been explicitly confirmed.
+Even the name "Dark Ocean" (暗黒の海) isn't always what's used; per Wikimon, it's variously referred to as the "World of Darkness" (暗黒の世界), simply "that Ocean", "the dark place", and also "Dagomon's Ocean" (ダゴモンの海), after its ruler, Dagomon (seen in the screenshot below).

-Anyway, moving on, it's established in a flashback that the Dark Ocean was a major contributing factor to Ken's transformation into the Digimon Kaiser (along with the Dark Seed).
+We do know for a certainty that it was direct exposure to the Dark Ocean that, along with the Dark Seed, set Ken down the corrupted path of the Digimon Kaiser.
 This is really all the textual evidence we need of the Dark Ocean as a potentially "corrupting" force.
 In Ken's case, it's inarguable that the Dark Seed was the more significant factor, but it seems a certainty that this exposure to the Dark Ocean helped accelerate or possibly catalyze the process.
 Ken's corruption was also extremely drastic, to the point of changing him almost completely as a person, and this makes sense even if he did not have the Dark Seed; his exposure was the most direct compared to other characters that come into contact with the Dark Ocean.

 - NEXT: Part 3: Imprisoned by Fate -